 Synchronous Collaboration

 Synchronous online interactions allow students to develop work and ideas together in real time.
-This approach may pose barriers if students are in different time zones or have difficulty joining, but it can also be more engaging for students, with immediate feedback provided from peers.
+This approach may pose barriers if students are in different time zones or have difficulty joining, but it can also be more engaging for students to have immediate interaction with and feedback from peers.

 General Tips